 The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 A number of anti-avoidance provisions may be relevant in the context of partnership planning, in particular, when introducing service companies or corporate partners.
 This guidance note covers some of the key provisions.
 The rules should be properly applied according to the facts of each case.

 A mixed partnership is a partnership made up of a mixture of individual and non-individual members.
 Non-individual members are often companies but could also be trusts or even LLPs.

 Legislation tackles tax motivated allocations of business profits or losses in partnerships made up of both individual and non-individual members.
-This is needed because individual members of a partnership may pay income tax at the highest rate of 45% and the 2% National Insurance whereas a corporate member will only pay corporation tax at a lower rate (19% prior to 1 April 2023 and between 19% and 25% from 1 April 2023 (depending on the level of profits), see the Computation of corporation tax guidance note for more information).
+This is needed because individual members of a partnership may pay income tax at the highest rate of 45% and the 2% National Insurance whereas a corporate member will pay corporation tax at a lower rate (19% prior to 1 April 2023 and between 19% and 25% from 1 April 2023 (depending on the level of profits), see the Computation of corporation tax guidance note for more information).

 Therefore, in some cases, it may be possible to allocate excessive profits to a corporate member which would then be subject to lower corporation tax rates rather than higher income tax rates.
 Further, excessive losses could be allocated to an individual enabling him to benefit from tax relief at income tax rates.
 These rules allow HMRC to reallocate the profit share of a company to an individual, or reallocate the losses of an individual, where amounts are deemed to be ‘excessive’.

 See the Allocation of partnership income guidance note.